Lectures for senior high school students

 The school is not asked to pay until afterwards and you are completely happy.

 With 100% satisfaction guaranteed, why not book some edutainment for your students?

 Although each lecture is specially prepared for each occasion and the material is continually being updated, the cost is only 33 kr per student.
 This is negotiable for repeat visits or for very large groups.

 Travel expenses by the cheapest possible transport (usually train) and hotel if an early start is necessary.

 It is possible to combine visits to nearby places and schools to reduce travelling costs.

 Which students may attend?

-There is no pre-determined size of group that I can lecture to.
-I have done up to 1500 in one sitting, but then it becomes more of “show” and I don’t get a chance to make close contact with the audience.
-Also, if you group the students, I can make it slightly different depending on the ability of the groups.
-I have lectures relevant to academic students as well as for practical students, such as hairdressers, nurses, electricians, etc..
+There is no pre-determined size of group that Nicholas can lecture to.
+He has had up to 1500 in one sitting, but then it becomes more of “show” and Nicholas doesn’t get a chance to make close contact with the audience.
+Also, if you group the students, Nicholas can make it slightly different depending on the ability of the groups.
+Nicholas has lectures relevant to academic students as well as for practical students, such as hairdressers, nurses, electricians, etc..

 How long is a ‘lecture?’